minnalabs/generative-art/README.md

 ![easely-logo](pics/easely-logo-wide.png)

+**NOTE: If you have any questions or would like an onboarding call, hop into our [Discord](https://discord.gg/YpA4JumgC2) and reach out to anyone on the Easely team.**

 Easely offers tools to help creators create their generative NFTs (PFP and avatar collections).
 Generative NFTs layer various traits (backgrounds, bodies, hats, accessories, etc.) on top of each other to randomly generate unique NFTs.
 This has been popularized by CryptoPunks, Bored Ape Yacht Club, Azuki, and many, many more collections.

 Although the value of PFP projects started out purely as collector value, generative NFTs have evolved into so much more: